Ceasefire monitoring records no incident

-The ceasefire monitoring exercise on the Line of Contact, in the territory of Aghdam region, held in accordance with the mandate of Personal Representative of the OSCE Chairperson-in-Office on October 23, ended with no incident, Report informs citing the Defense Ministry.
+The ceasefire monitoring exercise on the Line of Contact, in the territory of Khojavand region, held in accordance with the mandate of Personal Representative of the OSCE Chairperson-in-Office on October 22, has ended without any incident, Report informs citing the Defense Ministry.

 Ceasefire monitoring records no incidentCeasefire monitoring records no incident